open/close all folders

 - College Wars, a Star Wars parody set in an Oxford college, features names such as "Qui-Gon Gin and Tonic", "Don Juan Kenobi" and "Ali G Jar Binks".
 And the spaceship, the Millennium Bug.

-- The national leaders in Nuclear Wars (Exactly What It Says on the Tin which was both possible and popular in the late 80s) have names like Ronnie Raygun, Infidel Castro, Gorbachef, or Mao The Pun.
+- The national leaders in Nuclear War have names like Ronnie Raygun, Infidel Castro, Gorbachef, Colonel Malomar Kadaffy, or Mao The Pun.

-- 1988 computer game Rockstar Ate My Hamster had a plethora of music stars (of which you are the manager) whose names were knock-offs of real musicians: Wacky Jacko, Maradona, Elvin Dwight, Rotton Johnny, Dick Knackered, Tina Turnoff and so on.
+- Rock Star Ate My Hamster has a plethora of music stars whose names were knock-offs of real musicians: Wacky Jacko, Maradonna, Elvin Dwight, Rotton Johnny, Dick Knackered, Tina Turnoff and so on.
+(This also extended to the names of rival charting bands, such as The Rent Shop Boys, Deaf Leper and Bazoomarooma, and the names of directors, such as Busby Berserkely and Wrigley Scott.)
 Some make sense in context, as you can see.
 But this is taken to extremes with Kylie Minogue's ersatz, who was baptized as Bimbo Baggins.

 - Delta 4's text adventure games Bored of the Rings (not based on the book of the same name) and The Boggit applied this to character names.